mattarderne/rdrn.dev/about.md

 * [Media](/about/media/) - Some older videos of sporty things
 * [Recipe Book](https://food.rdrn.dev/baking-bread/) - Baking sourdough is absolutely rewarding

-# Work/Tech Projects
+# Current Focus

 Project(s) that I am working on and developing.
 In order of interest:
-1. [focal](https://hellofocal.com) - Consulting and product development in the space of network/graph analytics, applied to Fraud, KYC, Credit.
+1. [focal](https://hellofocal.com) - Consulting in the space of fintech analytics.

-# Old projects
+# Other/Older projects

 Roughly in order of interest:
 1. [reinform.io](http://reinform.io) - Research into misinformation, applying network analytics techniques to media